VCityTeam/UD-SV/Doc/Devel/Design/DesignNote017.md

 #### In the data base, how we can do the communication between the cityobject and the building.

 When we select the cityobject, we have to do a jointure between the table cityobject and the table building with the id of them.
 With that we can associte the date with the geometry.

+## References

+[Gai16] Gaillard, J., Peytavie, A., & Gesquière, G. (2016, October).
+A Data Structure for Progressive Visualisation and Edition of Vectorial Geospatial Data.
+In 3D GeoInfo (Vol. 2, pp. 201-209).